Chatsworth House: 20th century

 The 10th Duke was pessimistic about the future of houses like Chatsworth and made no plans to move back in after the war.
 After Penrhos College left in 1945, the only people who slept in the house were two housemaids, but over the winter of 1948–1949 the house was cleaned and tidied for reopening to the public by two Hungarian women, who had been Kathleen Kennedy's cook and housemaid in London, and a team of their compatriots.
 The house was Grade I listed in 1951 after the passage of the Town and Country Planning Act 1947.

 In the mid-1950s, the 11th Duke and Duchess began to think about moving in.
 The pre-war house had relied wholly on a large staff for its comforts, and lacked modern facilities.
 The building was rewired, the plumbing and heating were overhauled, and six self-contained staff flats created to replace the small staff bedrooms and communal servants' hall.
 Including those in the staff flats, 17 bathrooms were added to the existing handful.
 The 6th Duke's cavernous kitchen was abandoned and a new one was created closer to the family dining room.
 The family rooms were repainted, carpets were brought out of store and curtains were repaired or replaced.
 The Duke and Duchess and their three children moved across the park from Edensor House in 1959.

 In 1981, the trustees of the Chatsworth Settlement, owners of the house, created a new Chatsworth House Trust.
 The aim was to preserve the house and its setting for "the benefit of the public".
 The new trust was granted a 99-year lease of the house, its main contents, its grounds, its precincts and adjacent forestry, a total of 1822 acre.
 To legalise this, the Chatsworth House Trust pays a token rent of £1 a year.
 To facilitate the arrangement and build up a sufficient multi-million-pound endowment fund, the trustees sold works of art, mostly old masters' drawings, which had not been on regular display.
-The family is represented on the House Trust's Council of Management, but most of the directors are not family members.
+The Cavendish family is represented on the House Trust's Council of Management, but most of the directors are not family members.
 The Duke pays a market rent for use of his private apartments in the house.
 The cost of running the house and grounds is about £4 million a year.

 Film of Chatsworth in 1945 is held by the Cinema Museum in London.
 Ref HM0365.